 Also, unlike SEO practices that must conform to set guidelines, store customization is much more subjective, offering room for self-expression and the opportunity to build a strong brand image.
 So what do Amazon and Shopify offer in terms of design flexibility and how do they differ?

-Shopify lets users choose from 10 free themes (which can then be customized to varying degrees) or pay for 60 premium ones that cost anywhere from $140-350.
+Shopify lets users design their website using dozens of free and premium themes (which can then be customized to varying degrees) that cost anywhere from $150-350.
 Once your store is set up, you can edit your theme to create a unique brand image (theme purchases extend to mobile Apps as well).

 Amazon, on the other hand, offers much less customization features.
 Brand owners can create visual content and market their products based on a standard layout.
 More emphasis is placed on well-written and SEO-compliant product titles, bullet points, and descriptions.